Joseun/alx-pre_course/0x02-git/README.md

 It would be nice if any tips can be added

-Credits: freecodecamp.com, github.com help, digitalocean
+Credits: freecodecamp.com, github.com help, digitalocean, datacamp.com